MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nc-acxcircuit-evt_acx_circuit_composite_circuit_initialize.md

 ### -param Circuit

 TBD - An existing ACXCIRCUIT circuit object.
-(DocsTeam - need link to ACX Object Summary topic).

 ### -param CircuitProperties

 TBD - Optional handle to CircuitProperties.
 This is an existing ACXOBJECTBAG circuit object properties.
-(DocsTeam - need link to ACX Object Summary topic).

-ACXOBJECTBAG CircuitProperties

 ## -returns